airpair/selenium-tutorial-with-java/post.md

 ---

-## Conclusion
+## Conclusion / Next Steps
 This is the end of the tutorial, and I do hope this helped you see how Selenium can work using Java.

 It should be noted that by no means are you required to use the Conductor framework in your Selenium future, we had used the Conductor framework in this tutorial to show you a good effective test writing strategy.
+I urge you to [browse through the source](https://github.com/ddavison/conductor/blob/master/src/main/java/io/ddavison/conductor/Locomotive.java#L45) to see exactly how Conductor wraps Selenium to make it easier.

 It also should be noted, that you are by no means restricted to IntelliJ IDEA Community Edition either.
-This software is meant for educational, and open-source purposes.
-You are perfectly able to setup the exact same testing infrastructure using any IDE, using any Test Framework.

-Thanks so much!
+Selenium allows you to automate your web browser, in many ways you see fit.
+Here is a list of things that you can and cannot do with Selenium

+Selenium can...

+- Fill in text boxes
+- Check checkboxes, radio buttons
+- Click buttons and links
+- Navigate to and from `<iframe>`'s
+- Navigate to and from new windows / tabs created from links
+- Interact with most elements just like a human would

+Selenium **cannot**...

+- Interact with flash, PDF, or Java Applets
+- Cannot interact with any embedded object put in by either `<object>`, or `<embed>`

+To give you a taste of what Conductor has to offer with Selenium, you can take a look through [this page](https://github.com/ddavison/conductor#actions) to see what all you can do.

+As an exercise using the framework we just set up, see what kind of things you can do on http://seleniumhq.org by creating new test methods in `SeleniumHQTest.java`.

 ---
 *Author Information* / *Links*: